-The design of the unit is based on the continuous rotation extraction cell used in industrial scale, which is called ‘Rotocel’.
-This is the main part of the solid/liquid extraction system and it is divided into compartments.
-The raw material is fed into these compartments from the input hopper.
-The material is then passed under three solvent sprinklers, and the dissolved product captured in three drainage compartments.
-Pumps are provided to pump the product from the drainage compartment of one stage to the sprinkler of the next stage.
-At the end of the process the spent carrier material will go to a collection container.
+The design of the unit is based on an extraction tank with eight continuous rotation extraction cells used in industrial scale, which is called “Rotocel”.
+This is the main part of the solid/liquid extraction system.
+The raw material is fed into the cells from the feed hopper and is then passed under three solvent diffusers.
+The soluble component and the solvent can passed to other diffuser with a peristaltic pump, in other words, the product passes for several stages.

-The solid carrier can be a light porous material.
+The solid carrier can be a light porous material (i.e. Desiccant aluminum oxide beads).
 It can be impregnated with a salt such as sodium bicarbonate or potassium bicarbonate, which is then extracted by the process.